Click on a date to view the full schedule for that event:

 Showings normally begin at 7:00 PM and last until shortly before midnight, with a roughly hour-long break period beginning at around 8:45 to 9:00.
 (Timing can vary a lot; see a specific week’s schedule for details.)

 Starting in the Summer 2017 semester, and continuing at least for the near future, we are meeting in Painter Hall (PAI).
-(Our old building of many years is under a multi-year renovation project and is not available for use.)
-We are currently (Summer 2018) meeting in PAI room 4.42.
-If you haven’t attended recently (or even if you have!), please be sure to come to the correct location!
+(Our old building of many years is under a multi-year renovation project and is no longer available for use.)

 If you (or the person driving you here) are driving to campus and plan to park a vehicle here, check out UT’s parking information for visitors.
 Be aware, though, that there is little to no free parking on campus; you might be better off parking someplace off-campus and walking in from there.
 If you’ll be walking home after the meeting and want accompaniment for safety, UT’s SURE Walk program can provide volunteers to walk with you; see their site for more details.
 There is also a SURE Ride program, providing rides home for those who live off-campus.